|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 5g||2%|

 |Dietary Fiber 1g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Provençale sauce is a fragrant tomato sauce made with sautéed onions, garlic, capers, olives and Herbes de Provence.
-It's delicious served with meat, poultry and fish.
+The Provençale sauce is a fragrant tomato sauce made with sautéed onions, garlic, capers, olives, and Herbes de Provence.
+It's delicious served with meat, poultry, and fish.

 This recipe also features tomato concassé, which is a fancy culinary term to describe tomatoes that have been peeled, seeded and roughly chopped.
-Here's a demo on how to make tomato concassé.

-NOTE: This recipe calls for 1 quart of the classic tomato sauce, which is one of the five so-called mother sauces of the culinary arts.
+Note: This recipe calls for 1 quart of the classic tomato sauce, which is one of the five so-called mother sauces of the culinary arts.
 You could instead use 1 quart of basic tomato pasta sauce, which is easier to make.